kermite-org/Kermite/firmware/docs/developer_guide.md

 - Only the author (or co-developer) of the keyboard can add firmware.
 - Firmware for keyboards that have not been released as a kit, or keyboards that you have personally made, should be placed under `projects/proto`.
-- The ID of the project should be the value obtained by the generator.
+- Firmware ID should be the value obtained by the generator.
 - Kermite is under MIT license, so GPL code cannot be imported.